 Construction is another industry that often doesn’t require candidates for open positions to pass a background check.
 In a construction management degree program, you’ll learn about structural design concepts, blueprint reading, building information modeling (BIM) software, and other topics that will help you move up in this field.

-Non-Traditional Educational Routes for Ex-Offenders
+Non-Traditional Educational Routes for People with Conviction Records

 Government work programs

-Workers in the software development industry are highly in demand and well-compensated, and online coding boot camps allow you to learn the skills you need for these jobs in just a few months from the comfort of your own home.
+Workers in the software development industry are highly in demand and well-compensated, and online coding bootcamps allow you to learn the skills you need for these jobs in just a few months from the comfort of your own home.
 If you live in Washington state, check out the Prison Scholar Fund’s partnership with Coding Dojo — this program covers all of Coding Dojo’s course fees and provides a living stipend for five students with prior convictions.

 This nationwide organization was founded back in 1896 — its correctional re-entry services include literacy training, housing assistance, and inpatient substance abuse treatment programs.